Crafts and shopping

 Kenya’s most important crafts traditions are metal-working (for jewellery and tools), basketware, beadwork and gourd utensils, all of which go back centuries.
 The wonderful carvings you’ll see all over are usually made specifically for the tourist market.
-It’s often easier to feel you’re buying something that comes from the community when you buy the textiles that local people wear.

 What you take home will depend somewhat on how much you can transport.
 It’s easy to get carried away when bargaining: some wooden and soapstone carvings are heavy as well as fragile, and can be hard to cart home.
 Bigger shops and large cooperatives will ship items for you.